Pseudo-LiDAR++: Accurate Depth for 3D Object Detection in Autonomous Driving: Stereo Depth Network (SDN)

 Taking this insight and the central assumption of convolutions --- all neighborhoods can be operated upon in an identical manner --- into account, we propose to instead construct the depth cost volume $C_\text{depth}$, in which $C_\text{depth}(u, v, z, :)$ will encode features describing how likely the depth $Z(u,v)$ of pixel $(u,v)$ is $z$.
 The subsequent 3D convolutions will then operate on the grid of depth, rather than disparity, affecting neighboring depths identically, independent of their location.
 The resulting 3D tensor $S_\text{depth}$ is then used to predict the pixel depth similar to \autoref{eq_disp_pred}

 We construct the new depth volume, $C_\text{depth}$, based on the intuition that $C_\text{depth}(u,v,z,:)$ and $C_\text{disp}\left(u,v,\cfrac{f_U\times b}{z},:\right)$ should lead to equivalent ``cost''.
 To this end, we apply a bilinear interpolation to construct $C_\text{depth}$ from $C_\text{disp}$ using the depth-to-disparity transform in \autoref{eq_disp_depth}.
-Specifically, we consider disparity in the range of $[0, 191]$ following PSMNet~\cite{chang2018pyramid}, and consider depth in the range of $[1\text{m}, 80\text{m}]$ and set the gird of depth in $C_\text{depth}$ to be 1m. \autoref{fig:PL++} (top) depicts our stereo depth network (\SDN) pipeline.
-Crucially, all convolution operations are operated on $C_\text{depth}$ exclusively. \autoref{fig:depth_comp} compares the median values of absolute depth estimation errors using the disparity cost volume (disparity net: \ie, PSMNet) and the depth cost volume (\SDN{}) (see \autoref{sec::supp_stereo_error} for detailed numbers).
-As expected, for far away depth, \SDN{} leads to drastically smaller errors with only marginal increases in the very near range (which disparity based methods over-optimize).
+Specifically, we consider disparity in the range of $[0, 191]$ following PSMNet~\citep{chang2018pyramid}, and consider depth in the range of $[1\text{m}, 80\text{m}]$ and set the grid of depth in $C_\text{depth}$ to be 1m. \autoref{fig:PL++} (top) depicts our stereo depth network (\SDN) pipeline.
+Crucially, all convolution operations are operated on $C_\text{depth}$ exclusively. \autoref{fig:depth_comp} compares the median values of absolute depth estimation errors using the disparity cost volume (i.e., PSMNet) and the depth cost volume (\SDN{}) (see \autoref{sec::supp_stereo_error} for detailed numbers).
+As expected, for faraway depth, \SDN{} leads to drastically smaller errors with only marginal increases in the very near range (which disparity based methods over-optimize).
 See the appendix for the detailed setup and more discussions.